Economics CPD Courses

 All courses can be delivered in three ways:

-• As a one day in-person course, on the campus at Strathclyde Business School (as and when restrictions allow);
+- As a one day in-person course, at the Strathclyde Business School campus;

 The courses are delivered as a combination of slides, discussion sessions, quizzes and other interactive elements to ensure that there is a large amount of discussion throughout the day.
 Participants will be provided with the slide deck prior to participation.